CamdenTadhg/TBRead/Planning/Project Plan.md

 TO DO LIST:
 ## 21 Styling
-    ## make it so books without covers will not display on home page
     ## fix sidebar
     ## fix tabs to be visible
     ## fix it so that on login, you get the appropriate flash message